RustScan/RustScan/README.md

 Not to mention RustScan uses Adaptive Learning to improve itself over time, making it the best port scanner for **you**.

-## Speed
+## 🧋 Speed

-Speed is guranteed via RustScan.
-However, if you want to run a slow scan that stealth reasons that is possible too.
+Speed is guaranteed via RustScan.
+However, if you want to run a slow scan due to stealth that is possible too.

 Firstly, let's talk code.

-We have tests that check to see if RustScan is significantly lower than the previous version.
+We have tests that check to see if RustScan is significantly slower than the previous version.
 If it is, the continuous integration fails and we can't commit code to master unless we make it faster.

 [HyperFine](https://github.com/sharkdp/hyperfine) is used to monitor RustScan's performance over time to answer the question "Are we getting faster?
 Are we getting slower?".

 Every pull request is reviewed by 1 person, but more often than not 2 people review it.
-We test it manually and make sure the code doesn't effect performance negatively.
+We test it manually and make sure the code doesn't affect performance negatively.

 [Read more here](https://github.com/RustScan/RustScan/wiki/Increasing-Speed-&-Accuracy).